IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 In this section, we consider a non-contrast T1 anatomical sequence.

 We propose a list of criteria that may lead to the exclusion of an anatomical image.
 This list may need to be adjusted according to the study criteria and the planned analyses.
-If a specific area is critical for the study (e.g., the hippocampus if the study aims to segment the hippocampus), it may be useful to add a QC criterion for this area ("is there an artifact in this area?").
+If a specific area is critical for the study (e.g., the hippocampus if the study aims to segment the hippocampus), it may be useful to add a QC criteria for this area ("is there an artifact in this area?").

-Some criteria are based on the images available in the MRIQC report (alignment in MNI, segmentation, etc.).
+Some criteria are based on the mosaics available in the MRIQC report (alignment in MNI, segmentation, etc.).
 Other criteria can be used by simply viewing the image in a viewer.

-**Proposed Quality Control criterion**:
+**Proposed Quality Control criteria**:

 |    | Descriptions
  -- | --